 He continued to co-ordinate, and arrange, coaching courses, workshops, etc, during the early years of UK:A. He has also been team manager for various teams including England (East Region) UK School Games and London North Lions.
 East of England Combined Events Co-ordinator/Coach for Rover Initiative, and East of England Region.

 Throughout this time he has continued to coach his own group of successful athletes, helping them to achieve honors at all levels.

-He has two children, Esme and Dominic, and between them they have produced four wonderful grandchildren.
-Many years ago his two godchildren, Rachel and Ben, came into their lives permanently, and have given them three more ‘grandchildren’, so all in all he and Pauline are blessed.
+They two have two children, Esme’ and Dominic, and between they have produced four wonderful grandchildren.
+Many years ago his two Godchildren came into their lives permanently, and they have given them three more ‘grandchildren’, so all in all he and Pauline feel that they are blessed.

-He likes to keep himself fit, and is involved with heart rehabilitation classes twice a week and walks strenuously every day.
-He loves watching all sports, especially cricket and football.
-He is a season ticket holder at Essex County Cricket Club.
-His other great love, which he shares with Pauline, is traveling and they enjoy planning where their next trip will be.
+He likes to keep himself fit and is involved in heart rehabilitation classes twice a week, plays table tennis twice a week and walks strenuously every day.
+He likes watching all sports, particularly cricket and foot ball and is an Essex County Cricket Club season ticket holder.
+His other great love is travelling with Pauline and they enjoy planning where their next trip will be.

 Since retiring, apart from being the treasurer of the Bruce Longdon Foundation he is now treasurer of his Masonic Lodge L of I, his local Probus group and the Hatfield Heath Magazine.

 Sally Gunnell OBE; the Essex Girl who captured the hearts of a nation.
 She remains the only woman ever to hold four major track titles concurrently – Olympic, World, European and Commonwealth, and was coached by Bruce throughout her career.